 They reached the brightly bedecked front door of the Driler house to find Serjo Driler standing there in full regalia, wine cup in hand.
 Servants stood at attention to accept gifts and bring them inside.

-Now that they were at the center of the party they had maybe an hour to talk to everyone.
-People clustered around Serjo Driler and his family, or around the Sloans.
+Now that they were at the center of the party, they had maybe an hour to talk to everyone.
+People clustered around Serjo Driler and his family, but even more clustered around the Sloans.
 Seeing Tomal standing at the side, politely listening as an old Dunmer talked about something, Satheri got an idea.

-She waited for a while as the old Dunmer droned on about saltrice prices, smiling and trying to look every inch the proper Dunmer maiden she was.
+Satheri waited for a while as the old Dunmer droned on about wickwheat prices, smiling and trying to look every inch the proper Dunmer maiden she was.
 But already she was nervous, her skin getting all prickly.
 What if she made a mistake?
-Mom and dad were elsewhere and one wrong move would make the whole Roweni family look bad.
+Mom and dad were elsewhere, and one wrong move would make the whole Roweni family look bad.
 And then the marriage might fall through, which she sort of wanted it to, but then that might mean there was another even worse marriage and…

 Satheri clenched her teeth together and stared straight ahead.
 She felt like she’d explode.
 Muthsera Morgendorffer always talked her down from those attacks, but she wasn’t there.